 The 5 Most Beautiful Cycle Paths in Europe

 If you love traffic-free cycle touring and getting up close and personal with nature, then these traffic-free cycle ways are a must to try!
 Yes they have stunning scenery, but the unique aspect of them is that they are completely traffic-free with good surfaces for bike touring away from the crowds without feeling like you are in the complete middle of nowhere.
 Our selection criteria is not only based on the scenery but also the overall cultural experience, accessibility and amenities (both presence of and lack of!).
-We have linked a route map for each of these rides using Komoot.
-When riding these trails, you’ll get to experience the local culture and architecture with ancient castles and picturesque villages as well as excellent restaurants to indulge along the way.
+We have create a route map for each of these rides using Komoot where you can follow us and gain access to all of them.
+When riding these trails, you’ll get to experience the local culture and architecture with ancient castles and picturesque villages as well as excellent restaurants to indulge in along the way.
 So get back to nature, breath in the fresh air and enjoy an authentic local experience.

 Alpe Adria trail near Dogna